Compare FORTRADE Versus NORDFX and IC Markets broker accounts.

 Negative balance protection works like this: Say you invest $50, but your trade can lose $125 because you have used leverage.
 You will need $125 available in your account to do this trade.

 Negative balance protection is essential, as it would be unfortunate if you received an unexpected bill from a broker one day.

 Both ForTrade and NordFX do offer clients negative balance protection.

 Also, before you sign up with online brokers like ForTrade or NordFX, make sure you know what you are doing.
-Simple advice we admit but we know from experience how many people decide to start trading and then ask questions later.
-To put it in the simplest terms possible before you invest any money into something please take note of exactly what you are doing.
+Simple advice, we admit, but we know from experience how many people decide to start trading and then ask questions later.
+Please know what you are doing with ForTrade or NordFX before investing money into something.

-Some of you might be thinking about what we mean when we say ‘trading style’.
+Some of you might be thinking about what we mean when we say 'trading style'.
 Here are a few examples.
-A day trader will look to open positions and close them on the same day.
-This will require a broker that specialises in this.
+A day trader using ForTrade or NordFX will look to open positions and close them on the same day.
+Day trading in this way will require a broker that specialises in this.
 To do this with some brokers would be a bad idea because of the commission and fees involved.
 Check if ForTrade and NordFX fees match your trading requirements.

 ForTrade and NordFX Alternatives

 If ForTrade and NordFX are not what you are not quite what you are looking for we list some of the best ForTrade and NordFX alternatives below.

 If you are still looking for an alternative to ForTrade and NordFX and want to see how ForTrade or NordFX compares Vs other brokers check out the ForTrade Vs and NordFX Vs list below.